 For good bird training information, Chet Womach and his brother Dave have created a great program.
 It includes what not to do with your bird, how to feed and care for birds of all sizes, how to teach them to talk, and more.

 I love these guys.
 I’ve been following them for years now, since I adopted a Myer’s parrot that tries to rule the house.
 The Womach brothers came from a family that has always owned birds, and through trial and error they learned the differences in parrots species and how to read a bird’s body language.
 Then they devoted their lives to teaching the rest of us how to do it.
 They have blogs, videos, CD’s and a catalog of toys, cages and food.
 Dave has gone on to train parrots for shows and Chet is the best source of bird information you can find.
 Go to Birdtricks.com and see for yourself.

 With the help of these guys I was able to tap into the creative spirit of my bird, Charlie.
 I found I could keep her busy by giving her my junk mail to chew on, then I found art under her feet!
 Check out Artfulbird.com to see some of her stuff.
 Just a little understanding and a willingness to let my bird be a bird helped me keep Charlie happy and occupied and away from my personal belongings.

 Chet has a dog training program also, and if he’s as good with dogs as he is with birds, I recommend you try it!
 Go to The Dog Training Secret to find out what he has to offer.
 He says all you have to do is learn how to get even the most stubborn dog to listen to you without having to resort to any form of punishment, and you can overcome any behavioral problem.

 What ever animal companion you have in your care, remember not to focus on discipline as much as teaching them how to live in your human world.
-You can have the perfect pet if you take the time to understand how they think, and a little positive reinforcement training will go a long way in keeping them safe, healthy, and happy, and give you peace of mind.
+You can have the perfect pet if you take the time to understand how they think.
+A little positive reinforcement training will go a long way in keeping them safe, healthy, and happy, and give you peace of mind.